CJunger/Crowdfunding_ETL/README.md

 # Crowdfunding_ETL Project 2

-Using Python and Pandas we built an ETL pipeline and then used regular expresions to extract and transform the data as found in the
+Using Python and Pandas we built an ETL pipeline and then used regular expressions to extract and transform the data as found in the
 Jupyter notebook ETL_Mini_Project_Starter_Code.ipynb
 After transforming the data, we created four CSV files (saved in Resources) and used the CSV file data to create an ERD and a table schema (crowdfunding_db_scheman.png, and crowdfunding_db_schema.sql)